 An advisory against swimming was posted today at a sound-side site in Dare County, where state officials found bacteria levels in the water that exceed the state’s and Environmental Protection Agency’s recreational water quality standards.

-The advisory is for Sandy Bay sound-side access along the Cape Hatteras National Seashore in Frisco.
-Test results of water samples taken on Oct 5 and Oct 6 indicate bacteria levels that exceed the state and federal action levels of 104 enterococci per 100 milliliters for Tier 2 non-daily use sites.
+The advisory is for Sandy Bay sound-side access near Frisco along the Cape Hatteras National Seashore.
+Test results of water samples taken on May 1 and May 2 indicate bacteria levels that exceed the state and federal action levels of 104 enterococci per 100 milliliters for Tier 2 non-daily use sites.
 Swimming areas are classified based on recreational use and are referred to as tiers.

 The N.C.
 Recreational Water Quality Program tests water quality at ocean and sound beaches in accordance with federal and state laws.
 Enterococci, the bacteria group used for testing, is found in the intestines of warm-blooded animals.
 While it does not cause illness, scientific studies show that enterococci may indicate the presence of other disease-causing organisms.
 People swimming or playing in waters with bacteria levels higher than the action level have an increased risk of developing gastrointestinal illness or skin infections.

-This advisory at Sandy Bay is not a beach closing, nor does the advisory include the entire Cape Hatteras National Seashore.
+This advisory is not a beach closing, nor does the advisory affect the entire Frisco area.
 Swimming advisories are for waters within 200 feet of the sign.
 The sign posted reads as follows:

 SWIMMING IN THIS AREA IS NOT RECOMMENDED.
 BACTERIA TESTING INDICATES